RIS-assisted Cell-Free MIMO with Dynamic Arrivals and Departures of Users: A Novel Network Stability Approach: INTRODUCTION

 \section{INTRODUCTION}

 \IEEEPARstart{U}{nprecedented} communication requirements for Beyond 5G networks will call for essentially new schemes.
 Numerous technologies have been investigated in the last few decades to satisfy the exponential surge for wireless connectivity, notably massive Multiple-Input Multiple-Output (mMIMO)\cite{marzetta2010noncooperative,hajri2016scheduling}, ultra dense networks (UDN) and millimeter waves (mmWave) \cite{boccardi2014five}.
 The reliable service offered by these innovations however, comes at the cost of expensive hardware and high energy consumption.
 Consequently, extensive research is ongoing to find novel designs for sustainable wireless networks with spectrum and power efficiencies, and low hardware cost.
+Reconfigurable intelligent surfaces (RIS), or intelligent reflective surfaces (IRS), have recently emerged as a paradigm that can leverage engineered scattering surfaces to transmit and receive information \cite{liaskos2018new}.
+By smartly tuning the phase shift of each element, the reflected signals from different paths can be coherently combined at the desired receiver to improve the quality of the received signal.
+Accordingly, the RIS can maneuver the propagation environment to boost coverage over the area of interest and avoid blockages.